 In this tutorial, I’m going to walk you through the steps of how to make a gauge swatch in the round, so your stitch definition will come out how it will when working amigurumi.
-This way you won’t have a giant plushie that’s 2 feet long instead of the small plushie it needs to be.
+This way, you won’t have a giant plushie that’s 2 feet long instead of the small plushie it needs to be.

 Gauge Swatch in the Round Video Tutorial

-Embedded video not working?
+Is the embedded video not working?
 Use this link: https://www.youtube.com/watch?v=xj_E5bBxhCA

 Step By Step

 To make a gauge swatch in the round, the dimensions of your swatch should be as follows: